Domanick Williams: Personal life

 He changed his surname from Davis to Williams in late 2006.

 (on changing his name from Domanick Davis) “And it will be number 31, Domanick Williams.
 I just had to make a change.
 I wasn’t really a Davis the whole time, but I have kids of my own and I needed to do what was right.”

 (more on the name change) “I just changed Davis to Williams.
 I wasn’t really a (Davis).
 It was my older brother’s Dad’s last name and whatever happened I ended up with Davis.
-So now that I have kids of my own, a little boy and a little girl, ‘Spike’ (Domanick, Jr.) and Lina, I have to change my name to what it really is, and it’s Williams.”
+So now that I have kids of my own, a little boy and a little girl, ‘Spike’ (Domanick, Jr.) and Liana, I have to change my name to what it really is, and it’s Williams.”